-No, we’re not talking about some great apocalypse; Ushuaia is literally at the end of the world.
-Located at the southernmost tip of Argentina and the capital city of the Tierra del Fuego province, this port city marks the end of South America and serves as a port of call for Antarctic cruises.
+Ushuaia is literally at the end of the world.
+Located at the southernmost tip of Argentina and the capital city of the Tierra del Fuego province, this port city marks the end of South America and serves as a port of call for Antarctica cruises.

 Situated between the mystical Martial Mountains and the Beagle Channel (named after Charles Darwin’s ship), Ushuaia is a nature lover’s paradise.
 Activities include hiking, diving, horseback riding, and climbing.
 During the winter months, skiing is offered at the nearby Mount Castor Resort.

-Here are the top five things to do in and around Ushuaia.
+Here are the top 5 things to do in and around Ushuaia.

-This channel is one of three navigable waterways around the southern tip of South America — the other two are the Straits of Magellan and the more open Drake Passage.
-A cruise of the Beagle brings voyagers close to the dramatic geography and unique wildlife of this special part of the world.
+The Beagle Channel is one of three navigable waterways around Ushuaia — the other two are the Straits of Magellan and the more open Drake Passage.
+A cruise of the Beagle Channel brings voyagers close to the dramatic geography and unique wildlife of this special part of the world.
 Several outfits offer cruises out of Ushuaia and these typically last a half-day.
-Alicia Island and its sea lion colony is usually a favorite stop on most Beagle Channel cruise itineraries.
+Alicia Island and its sea lion colony is usually a favorite stop on most Beagle Channel itineraries.